-In the Netherlands, we are on the verge of a fundamental energy transition.
+We are on the verge of a fundamental energy transition.
 To reduce our CO2 emissions, limit global warming and leave a livable planet for future generations.
 Day in day out, Delft scientists are working on projects that speed up this process.
-With the Tech for Energy campaign, Delft University Fund is contributing to this research and to the university's ambition to play a pioneering role in the Netherlands.
+With the Tech for Energy campaign, Delft University Fund is contributing to this research and to the university's ambition to play a pioneering role.
 The first project we support is 24/7 Energy Lab and we ask TU Delft alumni to join us.

 Floating Renewables Lab